Police in multiple parishes arrested 2 suspects in connection with 60 burglaries

 Both Mark Tyler Evans and Brady Cormier are facing numerous burglary charges from several agencies across the state.
 Many of these burglaries happening right here in the Arklamiss.

-Other hits were Avoyelles, Point Coupee and Rapides.
-The pair targeted convenience stores, gas stations, Dollar Generals and similar shops.
+Police say the burglars hit Richland, Franklin, LaSalle, and Catahoula parishes.
+Other parishes hit were Avoyelles, Point Coupee, and Rapides.
+Investigators say the pair targeted convenience stores, gas stations, Dollar Generals, and similar shops.

 Lee’s Short Stop in Sicily Island was hit twice.
-The men thinking outside the box to get in the stores.
+Police say the men were thinking outside the box to get in the stores.

 The Dollar General in Jonesville was also hit.
 The suspects were looking for money, mainly in ATM’s and safes.

-“They was able to cut through the wall, where the safe was at,” said Edwards.
+“They were able to cut through the wall, where the safe was at,” said Edwards.

 Officials say Evans and Cormier stole tools from a different store to cut through the cement wall and directly take the money out of the safe, without having to go into the store.